OpenSaucedHub/advanced-git-sync/README.md

     tags:
       enabled: true # automatically enabled if releases = true

-# When you have github.sync.[entity].enabled: true, it means those entities will be synced FROM GitLab TO GitHub
+# When you have github.sync.[entity].enabled: true, it means those entities will be synced FROM GitHub to GitLab
 github:
   enabled: true
   owner: # Optional, defaults to GitHub owner